GoldenKacper/Garden-Shop/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

+## Built With

+The program is written in C++ using CMake.
+I did it on a linux system (debian 64 bit).
+I used the CLion environment from Jet Brains.
+I was originally doing this project on a different repository.
+The Boost Test library was used to perform unit tests.
+The program uses interesting solutions like vector instead of ordinary arrays or shared pointers instead of ordinary pointers.
+Templates are also used to help make the code more universal.
+The project is divided into multiple folders for easy viewing and further expansion.
+The project includes all object-oriented programming paradigms.
+The documentation was entirely handmade by me and in every function except for the interface.

+## Usage

+The program is not very complicated to use and is well described, so follow the instructions and you should not have any problems.

+_For an example of how the program works, see [tutorials](https://github.com/GoldenKacper/Garden-Shop/tree/main/viedos)_

+## License

+Distributed under the Creative Commons License.
+See [LICENSE](https://github.com/GoldenKacper/Garden-Shop/blob/main/LICENSE.md) for more information.

+## Authors

+* **Kacper Jagodziński** - *student of applied computer science at the Lodz University of Technology* - [GoldenKacper](https://github.com/GoldenKacper) - *Built Garden Shop Software*

 ## Diagrams

 Diagrams are also as pdf: [diagrams.pdf](https://github.com/GoldenKacper/Garden-Shop/blob/main/diagram/GardenShop/GardenShop_UML_Kacper_Jagodzinski_V2.pdf)